 All specifications are at room temperature unless otherwise specified.

 In the interest of constant product improvement, we reserve the right to change specifications without notice.
-ICP® is a registered trademark of PCB Group, Inc.

 OPTIONAL VERSIONS

 Optional versions have identical specifications and accessories as listed for the standard model except where noted below.
 More than one option may be used.